 What to do

-Kristen Sowles of Shelby Township says that when her 7-year-old daughter wakes up in the middle of the night, she or her husband takes her back to her bed.
-"We tuck her in bed and lay with her for a little while," Sowles says.
-"It's about the comfort of having us near her, especially at night when the house is quiet and a bit scary to a kid."
+Kristen Sowles of Shelby Township says that when her then-7-year-old daughter woke up in the middle of the night, she or her husband would take her back to her bed.
+“We tuck her in bed and lay with her for a little while,” Sowles says.
+“It’s about the comfort of having us near her, especially at night when the house is quiet and a bit scary to a kid.”